decentraland/catalyst-owner/README.md

 ./init.sh
 ```

+#### How to make sure that your Catalyst is running

+Once you started your Catalyst server, after a few seconds you should be able to test the different services by accessing:

+* Content: `CATALYST_URL/content/status`
+* Comms: `CATALYST_URL/comms/status`
+* Lambdas: `CATALYST_URL/lambdas/status`

 ## Updating your Catalyst

 To update your Catalyst to a newer version, you can do the same as above: